explosion/spaCy/docs/source/index.rst

 spaCy since.
 I'm now pleased to announce an alpha release.

 If you're a small company doing NLP, I think spaCy will seem like a minor miracle.
+It's by far the fastest NLP software ever released.
 The full processing pipeline completes in 7ms per document, including accurate tagging and parsing.
 All strings are mapped to integer IDs, tokens are linked to embedded word representations, and a range of useful features are pre-calculated